EstimatedEst. Read Time: 13 minutes

 MISTAKE #1: USING THE WRONG BENCH ANGLE

-In order to get the front shoulder to do less of the work and allow the pecs to do more, you have to first get the angle of the dumbbell incline bench press correct when you do the exercise.
+In order to get the front shoulder to do less of the work and allow the pecs to do more, you have to first get the angle of the dumbbell incline bench press correct when you do this simple movement.

-So, what is the angle that you want to use on the incline dumbbell bench press exercise in order to hit the upper chest the most?
+So, what is the angle that you want to use on the incline dumbbell bench press exercise in order to hit the upper chest as the prominent muscle?
 An Upright Shoulder Press is going to maximize the attention that front delts get because the arms move in a straight line up against gravity in an overhead pressing motion.

 You can see this muscle is working and shortening up against the force of gravity, right through here.